Meltdown (Icehouse album)

 Meltdown is a remix album by Australian rock synthpop band, Icehouse with tracks remixed by Australian electronic musicians and bands including Infusion, sonicanimation and beXta.
 It was released in October 2002 within Australia by dIVA Records (Icehouse founder Iva Davies' own label) under Warner Music Australia.
-The single "Lay Your Hands on Me" (Icehouse Vs. Speed Of Light) peaked at #85 on the Australian singles chart.
+The single "Lay Your Hands on Me" (Icehouse Vs. Speed of Light) peaked at number 85 on the Australian singles chart.

 The album was re-released, in 2004 by Rock Up label / Star Records, as Street Cafe or more fully Street Cafe and Other Remixed Hits with a slightly different track order and different cover art (see infobox below right).